kkoemets/gpfy/README.md

 ### 3. Running in Docker

-* Run in terminal from project root `docker-compose -f docker-compose.dev.yaml up` to run all services.
+* Run in terminal from project root `bash start.sh` to get started with instructions.
-* To run only one service
-  run `docker-compose -f docker-compose.dev.yaml up <service_name>`.
-* To run in detached mode add `-d` flag.

 License MIT © 2021-2023 Kristjan Koemets.